sethdjudson/ebola-origins/README.md

 By Seth D. Judson MD, Vincent J. Munster PhD

+Please note that this publication is under peer review, please contact the authors if you would like to use this data prior to publication: sethjudsonmd@gmail.com

 There are two Epi databases:

 -Index and Primary cases: contains the data for the earliest identified cases for each Ebola disease outbreak from 1976-2022